siddharth19/Sentiment-Analysis-of-Twitter-and-News/README.md

 7. The sentiments corresponding to the tweets of the named entities are stored in the .csv file.

 8. Data Folder contains the mongodb files

+## Named Entites from the data are:

+1. Trump
+2. Miami
+3. Russia
+4. Twitter
+5. God

+1st graph for entity "Trump":